Travel rewards can seem overwhelming when you’re first starting out. Use this guide to navigate the world of points and miles.

 If you’re wondering what the difference between points and miles is, there isn’t much.
 Generally, miles have been associated with airlines, and points have been associated with credit card and hotel rewards.
-However, there are credit cards that earn miles and airline loyalty programs that earn points, so the only difference is, in fact, semantical.
+However, there are credit cards that earn miles and airline loyalty programs that earn points, so the only difference is semantics.

 You can earn points and miles by making purchases with your rewards credit card or through a hotel or airline loyalty program.
 Each rewards program has its own earning rates and rewards values, as well as redemption options.
 You may also get additional benefits by being a program member or cardholder.

 Depending on the program, you have a few ways to spend your rewards.
-For example, airline loyalty programs may offer seat upgrades and award tickets and hotel chains – free nights and room upgrades.
+For example, airline loyalty programs may offer seat upgrades and award tickets, and hotel chains may offer free nights and room upgrades.
 Travel credit card rewards programs provide more diverse redemption options, but typically, you get the best value by spending your points and miles on airfare.

 How points and miles work

-Let’s take a look at all the kinds of rewards programs to answer this question.
+Let’s take a look at the different kinds of rewards programs to answer this question.

 In the travel rewards space, there are two main types of loyalty programs: hotel loyalty programs and airline loyalty programs.